Homology and K-theory of dynamical systems III. Beyond stably disconnected Smale spaces: Introduction

-Again this gives an answer to \cite{put:HoSmale}*{Question 8.4.1} in this class of Smale spaces.
-While the claim is quite analogous to our previous result, the proof turns out to be somewhat different: for the case of stable sets being totally disconnected, one starts with a factor map from a shift of finite type that maps onto $X$ by an $s$-bijective map.
-This leads to an open subgroupoid of the étale groupoid $G$, where the theory of projective resolutions in triangulated categories \citelist{\cite{meyernest:tri}\cite{meyer:tri}} is applicable through restriction and induction functors between the equivariant $\KK$-categories.
+For the case of stable sets being totally disconnected, one starts with a factor map from a shift of finite type that maps onto $X$ by an $s$-bijective map.
+This leads to an open subgroupoid of the étale groupoid $G$, where the theory of projective resolutions in triangulated categories~\citelist{\cite{meyernest:tri}\cite{meyer:tri}} is applicable through restriction and induction functors between the corresponding equivariant $\KK$-categories.

 For the case of unstable sets being totally disconnected, one starts with a factor map from a shift of finite type by a $u$-bijective map.
 This leads to a totally disconnected space $T_0$ on which the étale groupoid $G$ acts.
 Moreover, we obtain a simplicial system $T_\bullet$ of totally disconnected $G$-spaces, with a compatible action of the symmetric group, by taking the iterated pullback construction of the structure map $T_0 \to T$.
-Morally speaking this represents a kind of injective resolution, which however does not behave as nicely as projective resolutions in the framework of $\KK$-categories.
+Morally speaking, this represents a kind of injective resolution, which however does not behave as nicely as projective resolutions in the framework of $\KK$-categories.

-Here we instead adapt ideas behind G.~Segal's work \cite{MR232393} on simplicial spaces and spectral sequences.
+Here we instead adapt ideas behind G.~Segal's work~\cite{MR232393} on simplicial spaces and spectral sequences.
 Using a variation of geometric realization suitable in the setting of locally compact spaces, we obtain a spectral sequence analogous to the Atiyah--Hirzebruch spectral sequence but without CW-complexes around.
 The abutment to the desired $K$-groups, which corresponds to the Baum--Connes conjecture in the case of projective resolutions, comes from the sheaf theoretic comparison of cohomological invariants for the nerves of the associated transformation groupoid on the $G$-simplicial spaces $T_\bullet$.

-Finally, in the setting of general non-wandering Smale spaces, while we cannot directly relate the homology groups to the $K$-theory groups, the techniques underlying Theorem \ref{thm:b} still allow us to prove the following finiteness result for the $K$-groups of the stable and unstable equivalence relation groupoids for Smale spaces.
+Finally, in the setting of general non-wandering Smale spaces, while we cannot directly relate the homology groups to the $K$-groups, the techniques underlying Theorem~\ref{thm:b} still allow us to prove the following finiteness result for the $K$-groups of the stable and unstable equivalence relation groupoids for Smale spaces.